Typical Down Payment On A House

 Additional Home Buyer Resources:

-If you are unsure of what is on your credit report, take a look at this post about why Bill Gassett recommends Credit Karma.
+If you are unsure of what is on your credit report, investing some time to look at this post about why Bill Gassett recommends Credit Karma would be wise.
 Knowing ahead of time what is on your credit report and cleaning it up, if necessary, can save you a huge headache later on in the home buying process.
 It can even change what mortgage programs you are eligible for and at what rates/terms.

-Wondering what typical closing costs look like?
+Homebuyers, are you wondering what typical closing costs?
 Conor MacEvilly walks you through what you could expect for closing costs when buying a home and what each cost means.
-These are general closing costs and the costs that you experience in your area may vary slightly.
+Nothing is set in stone and these are general closing costs.
+The costs that you experience in your area may vary slightly higher or lower.

 About the author: This article on “How Much Money Do I Need for a Down Payment on a House?” was written by Luke Skar of MadisonMortgageGuys.com.
 As the Social Media Strategist, his role is to provide original content for all of their social media profiles as well as generating new leads from his website.